Increase 3 times your chances of landing an offer Register ×

 Stacked bar charts can be used to provide information about the relationships between quantities.
 For example, the chart below shows the effect of government subsidies on the returns generated by different energy sources in Canada:

-Stacked bar chart showing the relationships between subsidised and unsubsidised energy sources in a case study about energy in Canada
+Stacked bar chart showing relationships between subsidized and unsubsidized energy sources in a Canadian case study.

 Alternatively, stacked bar charts can also be used to show the differences between quantities.
 Below, we see data showing changing demand for various types of building in a region of England.
 The chart allows us to appreciate the rising demand for buildings as well as the extent to which this might be ameliorated by existing buildings re-entering the market.

-Stacked bar chart showing the differences between demand for buildings at different times in East Anglia from a case study about the building industry
+Stacked bar chart showing demand differences for buildings over time in East Anglia from a building industry case study.

 Example: Complex Tables